thegrill/grill/docs/source/prim_composition.rst

 Prim Composition
 ----------------

-Uses existing :ref:`glossary:prim` utilities (:usdcpp:`UsdPrimCompositionQuery`, :usdcpp:`PcpPrimIndex::DumpToDotGraph`, :usdcpp:`PcpPrimIndex::DumpToString`) to help inspect :ref:`glossary:composition arcs` beyond what is possible by default in :ref:`toolset:usdview`.
+Uses :ref:`Prim Index <glossary:index>` and its utilities (:usdcpp:`PcpPrimIndex::DumpToDotGraph`, :usdcpp:`PcpPrimIndex::DumpToString`) to help inspect :ref:`glossary:composition arcs` beyond what is possible by default in :ref:`toolset:usdview`.

 To visualize the :ref:`glossary:composition` graph, the ``graphviz`` library needs to be available in the environment.